 For example, if your morning routine is a problem we will analyse what is going on with that routine.
-We may modify the environment removing distractions for you child and adding prompts to help him or her with their independent self care.
-We may help your child to develop specific skills in dressing or eating, we may provide some guidance on how you as a parent can modify the routine and use behavioural tools to overcome issues.
+We may modify the environment removing distractions for you child and adding prompts to help him or her with their independent self-care.
+We may help your child to develop specific skills in dressing or eating at an appropriate level, we may provide some guidance on how you as a parent, can modify the routine and use behavioural tools to overcome issues.

 Do I need a referral?
 How do I refer my child to Childworks?

 A formal or medical referral is not required to see an Occupational Therapist however a referral may be required to access specific types of funding.

 If you or anyone involved in the care of your child (e.g. paediatrician, teacher, speech pathologist) is concerned about your child’s development or if your child is struggling performing daily activities (self-care, play, school tasks), contact Childworks.
-Please contact us on 0418 217 769 or contact @ childworks.com.au We will contact you to talk about your child’s development and the concerns you have.
-An appointment time for an assessment will be arranged.
+You can contact us on 0418 217 769 or contact @ childworks.com.au to make an appointment.
+If you have further questions not answered on this site, click here to arrange a free 10 minute consultation with an Occupational Therapist.

 How much does treatment cost?
 How can I pay my fees?
 Can we claim under Medicare, Private health funds & the Government funding schemes?

 Payments are made after treatment.
 We accept Cash and EFTPOS payments.
 A receipt will be emailed to you straight after your appointment if you have paid at the appointment.

-Medicare – There is one plan that some clients are able to access under medicare.
+Medicare – Some clients are able to access under medicare.
 Eligibility for this plan is determined by your doctor.
 Five sessions may be claimable through Medicare with a referral from your GP.